tapanther/Tritan/docs/MotherChurch.md

 Bishops are appointed directly by the Church Canons, the ruling council of the Church.
 Once appointed, a Bishop serves for life, unless removed by the Canons or themselves promoted to Canon.

-Unlike the [Cult of Five][], the Church Leadership is highly centralized.
+Unlike the [Cult of Five][Cult of Five], the Church Leadership is highly centralized.
 The Vicar General leads the Church in spiritual and temporal matters, though all decisions are subject to review from the Canonical Council.
 The Vicar General is elected from among the Canons every 50 years, effectively making it a lifetime appointment.

 ### Notable Locations